maiziezhoulab/FocalSV/README.md

 # Large INDEL detection
 ## Step 0: Define target regions

 If you already have target regions of interest, you can skip this step and proceed directly to Step 1.
-Otherwise, run this step to automatically detect potential SV regions.
+Otherwise, run this step to automatically detect potential SV regions in the auto mode.

 ### Parameters